The following was amended and approved by the streets.mn Board October 15, 2016

 - should not contain ad hominem attacks on individuals or organizations; libel is not permitted.

-- should not be campaigning. streets.mn is a non-profit 501c(3) organization and does not endorse political candidates or directly advocate for decisions on issues.
+- should not be campaigning. streets.mn is a non-profit 501c(3) organization and does not endorse political candidates or directly advocate for specific decisions on issues.

 - shall adhere to streets.mn photo and text copyright and licensing policy.
 Writers should properly credit any photos and images that are not their own work.
 All posts are licensed under a Creative Commons license.

 - should be ready to publish. streets.mn’s Editorial Council reviews and lightly copy-edits posts, but we expect authors to ensure posts are ready for publication before submitting for posting.